dojo/docs/developer/design/loader.rst

   });

 Since my.module was demanded, the loader will attempt to resolve its dependency list and then run its factory function.
-This causes dojo/loadInit to resolve "*loadInit_8" (this is a guaranteed-unique synthetic module identifier).
-In doing so, dojo/loadInit causes the def function to be executed, passing the value of the "myDojo" module.
+This causes dojo/loadInit to resolve "*loadInit_8" (the loader guarantees this is a unique synthetic module identifier).
+In doing so, dojo/loadInit causes the def function to be executed, passing the value of the global myDojo object.
 This causes the dojo.loadInit function contained in the def function to be executed.
 Let's assume document.someMagicSomething has a value of 1.
 This will cause the loadInit callback to set my.module.switch to 1.
 As the def function continues executing, it notes: